Abhishek28112002/Space_Data_Science-/README.md

 - uncomment the call to accu function at the end of file
 <br>
 <br>
- **If unable to download output file it is present in the uploads folder as python.csv**
+**NOTE - If unable to download output file it is present in the uploads folder as python.csv**